Configure WorkHub for Your Team

 • Both mapped — the Hours per Day column takes precedence.
 The Scheduled Hours column is used as a fallback only when the per-day value is empty or zero.

 Common mistake Mapping the wrong Numbers column to "Scheduled Hours."
-If your board has multiple Numbers columns (e.g., "Estimate" and "Budget"), make sure you select the one that represents work hours, not cost or budget figures.
+If your board has multiple Numbers columns (for example, "Estimate" and "Budget"), make sure you select the one that represents work hours, not cost or budget figures.
 The plugin uses this value to calculate workload and utilization.

 See it in action: Getting Started — Step 3: Configure Field Mapping